OrionConstellations/orionconstellations/README.md

 ╭━━━━━∙⋆⋅⋆∙━━━━━╮

-✩ when i'm online it's usually between 4:00-11:00 pm CEST
+✩ when i'm online it's usually between 4:00-11:00 pm CEST , w2i if afk

 ✩ pt locations: usually by the docks, ut area or in the jjk area